AnirudhHimself/rcss/README.md

 # rcss
 It's possible to customise the appearance of the rmarkdown html document by adding CSS to match your tastes and needs.
 This repo contains the CSS I created to use for my Rmd Notebooks.
 It also contains the starter file with the YAML I typically include.

+I don't maintain this template here anymore.
+It's obviously more convenient to keep something like this in a personal R package.
+So, that's what I've done [here](https://github.com/AnirudhHimself/ragtag).

 Here's what it looks like:

 ![Example Picture of Template](https://github.com/AnirudhHimself/rcss/blob/master/img/DemoImage.PNG)